FATHERS’ RIGHTS & THE CONSTITUTION

 In terms of Section 28(1)(b) of the Constitution of South Africa (1996) children have an inherent right to “family care or parental care”.
-The institution for such care has primarily been the family most notably the child’s biological parents who have since the early 1700’s been deemed to be the sole holders of parental authority or “ouerlijke macht” over the child.
+The institution for such care has primarily been the family most notably the child’s biological parents who have since the early 1700’s been deemed to be the sole holders of parental authority or “ouerlijke macht”.
+The issue of the father’s rights over his child and more specifically that of the unmarried father has been a far more problematic and complex issue as set out here-below.

 In terms of the Common Law, the child’s mother, as well as the child’s biological father if married to the mother at the time of birth or at any time subsequent to birth, were deemed to hold Parental Authority over the child.
 Up until the early 1990s, a father who was not married to the child’s mother held no authority over the child, except where the father could show special grounds as an “interested third party” for the Court to interfere with the mother’s custodial rights over the child.